eirikhanasand/eirikhanasand/README.md

 - 👋 Hi, I’m @eirikhanasand
-- 👀 Looking for a summer internship touching any technology mentioned below, or related to Machine Learning.
+- 👀 Looking for a summer internship touching any technology mentioned below, or related to AI / ML.
 - 🌱 Currently learning React, React Native, NextJS, Tailwind and much more.
 - 💞️ Interested in collaborating on React Native development
 - 📫 Discord: eirikhanasand, Mail: eirik.hanasand@gmail.com